 Jonathan Crush holds the CIGI Chair in Global Migration and Development.
-After completing his schooling at Waterford/Kamhlaba United World College in Swaziland, he obtained his first degree at Cambridge University, he moved to Canada and completed his M.A. at Wilfrid Laurier University and Ph.D. at Queen’s University.
+After completing his schooling at Waterford/Kamhlaba United World College in Swaziland, he obtained his first degree at Cambridge University and completed his M.A. at Wilfrid Laurier University and Ph.D. at Queen’s University.
 He has taught at the National University of Lesotho and the University of Alberta and was a member of the Queen’s faculty from 1987 to 2012.
 In 2008, he was awarded a Queen’s Research Chair, and in 2012 he joined the Balsillie School.

-He founded the Southern African Migration Programme (SAMP) (a consortium of Canadian and African researchers) in 1997 which is now housed at the International Migration Research Centre at the BSIA.
-In 2005, he co-founded the African Food Security Urban Network (AFSUN), a research, policy and capacity-building network of Canadian and African universities, NGOs and municipal governance networks.
-Since joining the Balsillie School, he has established the Hungry Cities Partnership which links colleagues from Laurier and Waterloo with partners in Mexico, Jamaica, South Africa, Mozambique, Kenya, India and China.
-He is also working with the African Centre for Cities at the University of Cape Town, where he holds an Honorary Professorship, on several projects including the IDRC-funded Growing Informal Cities Project and the DFID-ESRC funded Consuming Urban Poverty project.
+He founded the Southern African Migration Programme (SAMP) (a consortium of Canadian and African researchers) and he co-founded the African Food Security Urban Network (AFSUN), a research, policy and capacity-building network of Canadian and African universities, NGOs and municipal governance networks.
+Since joining the Balsillie School, he has established the Hungry Cities Partnership which links colleagues from Laurier and Waterloo with partners in Mexico, Jamaica, South Africa, Mozambique, Namibia, Kenya, India and China.
+He is also working with the African Centre for Cities at the University of Cape Town on several projects including the IDRC-funded Growing Informal Cities Project and the DFID-ESRC funded Consuming Urban Poverty project.

 To watch an interview with Dr. Jonathan Crush, go to CIGI’s Inside the Issues 2.19: “International Migration and Development”.

-To follow African migration and food security issues on Facebook, go to Moving on Empty.
+To follow global migration and food security issues on Facebook, go to Moving on Empty.

 - University Research Professor and Professor, School of International Policy and Governance